DangerKlippers/danger-klipper/docs/MPC.md

 `HEATER=<heater>` :The heater to be calibrated. [extruder] or [heater_bed] supported.

-`[TARGET=<temperature>]` : Sets the calibration temperature in degrees C. TARGET default is 200C for extruder and 90C for beds.
-MPC calibration is temperature independent so calibration the extruder at higher temperatures will not necessarily produce better model parameters.
-This is an area of exploration for advanced users
+`[TARGET=<temperature>]` : Sets the calibration temperature in degrees C. TARGET default is 200C, which is a good target for the extruder.
+For the bed, 100C is the suggested temperature target.
+MPC calibration is temperature independent, so calibrating the extruder at higher temperatures will not necessarily produce better model parameters.
+This is an area of exploration for advanced users.

 `[FAN_BREAKPOINTS=<value>]` : Sets the number off fan setpoint to test during calibration.
 Three fan powers (0%, 50%, 100%) are tested by default.
 An arbitrary number breakpoints can be specified e.g. 7 breakpoints would result in (0, 16%, 33%, 50%, 66%, 83%, 100%) fan speeds.
 Each breakpoint adds about 20s to the calibration.